affeeal/yandex-algorithms/21-xx/README.md

-Being written in Go, here are uploaded problems from 21.
+Here are the problems written in Go, starting from the 21st.